bilal-700/Sorting-Algorithms/README.md

 # Sorting Algorithms
-Different sorting algorithms implemented generically for long, float and string types with their time complexities.
+Different sorting algorithms implemented generically for long, float and string types with their time complexities using C++.

 ## IDE used:
 - Visual Studio